- Part one of this series: The Application Process

 The Current Outlook – Trends, Numbers and Truths

-The big question is always what is on the horizon as far as jobs, promotion opportunities, and career choices.
+The big question is always what is on the horizon regarding jobs, promotion opportunities, and career choices.
 While it is hard to predict, there are certain things statistics can tell us about the current situation and, based on historical data, the outlook for the future of the fire service.

 The addition of new jobs in the fire service tends to grow at about the same rate as job growth in general across the country.
-The truth is that as communities grow, and as the population of the country grows, the need for more firefighters and paramedics also grows.
+As communities grow and the country’s population grows, the need for more firefighters and paramedics also grows.

-Local governments must keep up with the need to provide enough firefighters and paramedics to meet the needs of their communities.
+Local governments must ensure enough firefighters and paramedics to meet their communities’ needs.

 Career Trends In Firefighting – Will there be a place for you to grow?